CarlosCapili/Data_Analysis_Portfolio/README.md

 # SQL-Portfolio
-This repository contains analysis on various datasets using SQL in Postgres.
+This repository contains SQL queries on various datasets in a Postgres database.
+I use pgAdmin4 as my Postgres GUI and Git by running commands on PowerShell to upload my queries to GitHub.

+When performing my analysis for a given dataset I follow the **OSEMN** methodology.
+Below I explain how I go about this methodology.

+###1. **O**btain
+- I find datasets on Kaggle, government websites or anywhere I can and download them as **csv** files.
+When selecting datasets I try to select the ones that are official and have been published for public use.
+- To load the dataset into pgAdmin4, I create a new database and a table matching the columns and datatypes of the dataset and finally I import.
+###2. **S**crub
+###3. **E**xplore
+###4. **M**odel
+###5. i**N**terpret

 You can find the SQL queries in the respective folders and some of the findings below.

 ## NBA Stats 2012-2023
 ### Source Data